PatornJantara/tic-tac-toe-playing-robot/README.md

   - Powersupply 5v / 24 v

 - Robotic arm configuration
-5 DOF Robotic arm ( joint 1,2 are drive by DC motor and Others are driven by Servo motor)
+  - 5 DOF ( joint 1,2 are drive by DC motor and Others are driven by Servo motor)